RashmDesh/Wine-Quality-Check/README.md

 Github link:-https://github.com/RashmDesh/Wine-Quality-Check

+Wine Quality Check Project.ipynb ;- This file contain wine datasets EDA and applyting  ML.
+Red_Wine_quality.py:-   This file contains Streamlite app code with  wine quality prediction using DT_Model.pkl
+DT_Model.pkl:-This is decision tree model which we are going to use for wine quality checking.

 ABOUT DATASET
 The Wine Quality dataset contains information about various physicochemical properties of wines. e are going to download and load the dataset into Python and perform an initial analysis to disclose what is inside it.
 And applying some Machine learning algorithms.